 Do Landscapers Work in the Winter?

 The landscapers here at CLC, Inc work throughout the winter for commercial businesses in the Central Virginia area.
 Landscaping is one of those things that you can’t really put off until springtime.
 If you wait too long, you’ll be faced with a lot of weeds and other unwanted growth.
-If you’re looking for someone to help you out with your winter grass maintenance or winter landscape, call us today!
+If you’re looking for someone to help you out with your winter grass maintenance and landscaping in the winter for your commercial business, contact us today!

 Snow mold looks like small white spots on the leaves of plants.
 The spores of snow mold are carried by wind and rain from one plant to another.
 If you find snow mold on your lawn, remove it immediately, as it may be harmful to your lawn.

 The best way to prevent snow molds from growing on lawns is to remove them when they appear.
 If you don’t remove them, they’ll continue to grow until they cover the entire lawn.

 Yes, dogs can be allergic to snow mold.
 The symptoms include itching, sneezing, runny nose, watery eyes, and coughing.